Financial hardship support

 Under the National Consumer Credit Protection Act 2009, Section 72, you have a statutory right to request a hardship variation to your credit contract.
 This right exists regardless of whether you are currently in arrears.

 The information on this page is general in nature and does not constitute legal or financial advice.
-For personalised advice regarding your specific hardship situation, please contact us directly or seek assistance from a free financial counsellor at the National Debt Helpline: 1800 007 007.
+For personalised advice regarding your specific hardship situation, please contact us directly or contact the National Debt Helpline on 1800 007 007 for financial assistance and support.